 We might deny access to records if:

-• We reasonably believe that to provide access would create a serious threat to life or health;
+• We reasonably believe that to provide access would pose a serious threat to life, health or safety;

 • The access would unreasonably impact on the privacy of another person;